LAFLAMIE1024/hififace/README.md

 ## Changes from the original paper
 ### Dataset
 In the paper, the author used VGGFace2 and Asian-Celeb as the training dataset.
-Unfortunately, the Asian-Celeb dataset can only be accessed with a Baidu account, which we do not have.
-Thus, we only use VGGFace2 for our training dateset.
+The Asian-Celeb dataset would be utilized in the  future.
+And we use VGGFace2_224 downloaded from Simswap to train this hififace from scratch.

 ### Model
 The paper proposes two versions of HifiFace model based on the output image size: 256x256 and 512x512 (referred to as Ours-256 and Ours-512 in the paper).
 The 512x512 model uses an extra data preprocessing before training.
 In this open source project, we implement the 256x256 model.
 For the discriminator, the original paperuses the discriminator from [StarGAN v2](https://arxiv.org/abs/1912.01865).
 Our implementation uses the multi-scale discriminator from [SPADE](https://arxiv.org/abs/1903.07291).